magoo/risk-measurement/introduction/examples.rst

 Tutorials
 =========
-The following tutorials are quantitative risk methods with the least amount of :doc:`rigor </enterprise/index>`.
+The following tutorials are quantitative risk methods with the least amount of rigor.
+(See :ref:`rigor`)

 Low rigor measurements are still useful for day to day, "back of envelope" risk modeling with low cost and effort.
 They can easily be expanded upon as requirements expand.